pythonpad/pythonpad.github.io/docs/examples.md

 Pythonpad can be used to serve an interactive programming course on a static website, like this *GitHub Pages* website.

-Click the button below to see multiple exercise examples designed for a introductory Python course.
+Click the button below to see exercise more examples designed for a introductory Python course.

 <a class="button" href="/docs/exercises.html">
-    See examples
+    See more examples
 </a>